ARTbio/startbio/docs/scRNAseq_basics/introduction.md

 It will align the sequence to the reference genome going from fastQ file to Bam file (File format containing algined read).
 Then it will remove cell barcodes based on a list of known barcodes (the whitelist file provided by 10X for example) and filter UMI duplicates.
 Finally it will count producing an expression matrix.

+!!! note
     There is a wrapper galaxy tool of [RNAstarSolo](https://toolshed.g2.bx.psu.edu/view/iuc/rna_starsolo/eec9494fdafa) with presets of different versions of CellRanger.

 ## Preprocessing